-The exhibit, currently on display at Boston’s Logan Airport, covers the entire 235-hallway that connects Terminal B and C on the Departure level.
-The physical installation features photos and stories from more than 30 campaign participants, with each photo standing nearly 8 feet tall.
+The inaugural Deconstructing Stigma exhibit is currently on display at Boston Logan Airport.
+The installation covers the entire 235-hallway that connects Terminal B and C on the Departure level and features photos and stories from more than 30 campaign participants, with each photo standing nearly 8 feet tall.

 Despite concerns about being labeled and risking further discrimination, the volunteers in this project are sharing their stories of hope and resilience so that the public can have an opportunity to “walk in their shoes” and perhaps step away with a different view of what it’s like to have a mental illness.